Golf as a Business Tool

 3. Golf Encourages Listening

+Because there’s no hurry.
 No phones buzzing.
 No inbox waiting.
-Just walking, talking, listening.
+Just walking, talking and listening.ng.

 And being listened to is one of the fastest ways to build trust.